 Coherence and comparability

-The household income estimates used in this release are comparable across the countries of Great Britain (GB) because they come from the same survey source.
+The household income estimates used in this release are comparable across the countries of the UK, because they come from the same survey source.

 This is not the only source of official income estimates, or the only type of income measure.
 Further details on both sources and measures are available in our Income and earnings statistics guide.